Mad About You

 Mad About You is an American television sitcom starring Paul Reiser and Helen Hunt as a married couple in New York City as they navigate life together.
 In later seasons, the couple has a daughter.

 It initially aired on NBC from September 23, 1992, to May 24, 1999, winning numerous awards including four Golden Globe Awards and twelve Primetime Emmy Awards.
 In its final season, the show was dropped from its primetime slot, leading to a sharp decrease in viewership, and subsequently cancelled.

 On March 6, 2019, a limited season 8 revival was picked up by Spectrum Originals for 12 episodes.
 Reiser and Hunt reprised their roles.
 The revival showed the couple as new empty nesters whose daughter was starting college at NYU.
 The events of the original series' finale, which showed the events of the next twenty years of the couple's lives, were retconned for the revival.
+Several foreign-language remakes have been produced, including for China, for Argentina, and for Mexico.

 Plot

 The series focuses mainly on newlyweds Paul Buchman, a documentary filmmaker, and Jamie Stemple Buchman, a public relations specialist, as they deal with everything from humorous daily minutiae to major struggles.
 Near the end of the show's run, they have a baby daughter, whom they name Mabel.
 They live in Greenwich Village in Lower Manhattan.
 The 2019 limited series focuses on Paul and Jamie as empty nesters as Mabel starts college at New York University, five blocks away.